I'm a College Student:

 Teachers choose the presenters they would like to have in their classes and work with the director to coordinate their appearance and scheduling.
 Most of the time, these requests are fulfilled.
-Each semester at a Teacher-Presenter workshop, participating teachers have a chance to see short sample presentations, meet the Juniata students participating at that time, and talk with them both about their expectations of presentation content and method.
+Each semester at a Teacher-Presenter workshop, participating teachers have a chance to see short sample presentations, meet the Juniata students participating at that time, and talk with them about their presentation ideas, both content and method.
 The Juniata students then prepare class-length presentations on the chosen topics, incorporating as much of the target language as the teacher wants.

-Language in Motion Brochure
+For student: Language in Motion Brochure for Student

 For teacher: Language in Motion Brochure for Teacher